SMore1007/Multithreading_CPP/README.md

 # Multithreading in C++

 ## Introduction
-Multithreading is the ability of a program to execute multiple threads concurrently.
-In C++, multithreading is primarily supported through the `<thread>` header, introduced in C++11.
-Threads allow efficient execution of tasks in parallel, improving performance, responsiveness, and resource utilization.
+Multithreading in C++ is a programming technique that allows a program to execute multiple threads concurrently.
+Threads are lightweight processes that share the same memory space and can perform tasks independently, enhancing the program's efficiency and responsiveness.
+C++ provides libraries, like std::thread, for creating and managing threads.
+Multithreading is particularly useful for tasks that can be parallelized, such as handling multiple user requests or improving performance in multi-core processors.

 ## What is a Thread?
 A thread is the smallest unit of execution within a process.
 A process can have multiple threads that share the same memory space but execute independently.